Esri/raster-types/README.md

 Find a bug or want to request a new feature?
 Please let us know by [submitting an issue](https://github.com/amitjain27/raster-types/issues).

+## Contributing

+Esri welcomes contributions from anyone and everyone.
+Please see our [guidelines for contributing](https://github.com/esri/contributing).

 ## Licensing

 Copyright 2017 Esri